 Small Friends Books

-> Co-created and published by Scale Free Network, the award-winning Small Friends Books series combines cutting-edge scientific research, rich narrative and beautiful illustrations to tell stories that describe symbiotic partnerships between microbes and larger life forms.
+Co-published by Scale Free Network and CSIRO Publishing, the award-winning Small Friends Books series combines cutting-edge scientific research, rich narrative and beautiful illustrations to tell stories that describe symbiotic partnerships between microbes and larger life forms.
 Each book re-imagines the world from a microbial point of view, to engage and educate children and adults alike.

-> Microbes make up 99% of life on Earth, playing a vital role in the health of all living entities and ecosystems – and yet no stories or education resources exist to help explain this.
+Microbes make up 99% of life on Earth, playing a vital role in the health of all living entities and ecosystems – and yet no stories or education resources exist to help explain this.
 Small Friends Books tell positive stories about our smallest and oft misunderstood friends.

 Each book is created collaboratively by a core team comprising writer Ailsa Wild, visual ecologist Aviva Reed, art director/publisher Briony Barr, and science director/publisher Dr Gregory Crocetti, in consultation with legendary microbial ecologist Professor Linda Blackall.

 The Small Friends Books series is supported by the Australian Society for Microbiology.

 Rights enquiries, please contact Jenny Rosson – firstname.lastname@example.org

 Zobi and the Zoox: A Story of Coral Bleaching